junwatu/svh/README.md

 ### ngrok 2

-svh support to expose your project to public via [ngrok][1] and it will auto download ngrok binary and install it in `vendor` folder.
+svh can expose your project to public via [ngrok][1]. svh  will auto download ngrok binary and install it in `vendor` folder.
  For example to expose `your_project_dir` to public internet just type this command

 ```
 $ svh serve --ngrok your_project_dir